below/dARC-Secrets/README.md

 	NSLog (output);
 	[output release];

 Other than less typing, there is absolutely no benefit in the ARP version.
-But now, with ARC, the compiler can deliver us from all the pesky typing and can insert the manual release calls automatically.
+But now, with ARC, the compiler can deliver us from all the pesky typing by inserting the manual release calls automatically.

 And even when we think that nothing needs to be retained in the case of a simple `if` statement, ARC attempts to avoid using an autorelese pool here just as well.
 Looking at the assembly, we find proof of that: